foulblaze/foulblaze/README.md

   whispers are totally fine tho! and I lovvee getting crowns + giving crowns!
 </p>
 <p align="center">
-  big fan of akechi and riku.. super normal guy about them.
+  big fan of akechi, riku, zanka + jabber, and kai :9 they are my favs rn
 </p>
 <p align="center">
-  usually at the little 18+ spawnie kh corner with my best oomfies, but will move around if my friends want to :3
+  usually at the little 18+ spawnie kh corner or with the gachiakuta/ninjago ponies with my best oomfies, but will move around if my friends want to :3
 </p>
 <p align="center">
   usually only on 18+ unless friends are in pg atm